Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Experiments

 \paragraph{Consistency as an Answer Reliability Signal.}

-Decomposed prompting delivers large accuracy gains for non-frontier models but offers little or no lift at frontier scale (Table \ref{table:delta}).
-This raises a natural question: if decomposition no longer helps frontier models answer more questions correctly, what is it useful for?
-Our analysis suggests that its primary role shifts from \emph{intervention} to \emph{inspection}: cross-prompt consistency becomes a direct signal of how stable a model’s beliefs are.
+Decomposed prompting delivers large accuracy gains for non-frontier models but offers little gain for frontier LLMs (Table \ref{table:delta}).
+This raises a natural question: if decomposition no longer helps frontier models answer questions more accurately, what is it useful for?
+Our analysis suggests that its primary utility shifts from \emph{intervention} to \emph{inspection}: cross-prompt consistency becomes a direct signal of how consistent the model’s beliefs are.

 \paragraph{Accuracy-Consistency Correlation.} LLM accuracy and cross-regime consistency are closely tied across models and datasets, with Pearson correlation coefficients reaching up to $r = 0.98$, as shown in Figure~\ref{fig:accuracy-vs-consistency-all}.
 This tight coupling motivates a quantitative measure of how strongly consistency helps identify correct answers.
 We define the \textbf{Reliability Multiplier} $RM = \frac{\text{correct} ~\land~ \text{consistent}}{\text{correct} ~\land ~\text{inconsistent}}$, where correctness is anchored to the Direct answer.
-In practice, an $RM$ value of $k$ indicates that a correct Direct answer is $k$ times more likely to occur when regimes agree than when they disagree.
+In practice, an $RM$ value of $k$ means that correct Direct answers occur $k$ times as often among consistent cases as among inconsistent cases.